 Once the selection is completed, click the Start button to start the debug session.

-- The current version of the Directors own runtime libraries are downloaded from the runtime environment to a local, temporary folder on your machine
+- The current version of the Runtime libraries are downloaded from the runtime environment to a local, temporary folder on your machine

-- Instead, the Director launches a process on your local machine to run the job.
+- Instead, the Visual Studio extension launches a process on your local machine to run the job.
 This process then blocks, waiting for the Visual Studio debugger to be attached

-- The Director communicates the id of the process back to Visual Studio and then sits down to wait for the process to finish
+- The extension communicates the id of the process back to Visual Studio and then sits down to wait for the process to finish

-- Visual Studio receives the process id from the Director and attaches the debugger to this process
+- Visual Studio receives the process id from the extension and attaches the debugger to this process

 - The process itself discovers that the debugger is now attached and unblocks, allowing the debug session to commence

 The debugger is now attached and the process running the job is free and will continue on to - hopefully - hit your breakpoint.
 Hopefully, because the job may in fact exit without ever reaching your breakpoint.